janbodnar/Raku-Examples/traits.md

 # Traits

+# Traits in Raku

-Traits in Raku are compile-time modifiers that change the behaviour of
+Traits in Raku are compile-time modifiers that attach metadata, alter semantics,
+or inject behavior directly into declarations.
+Unlike passive annotations or
+attributes in many other languages, Raku traits are deeply integrated into the
-variables, attributes, parameters, subroutines, and classes.
-They are
+compiler grammar and apply uniformly across variables, attributes, parameters,
+subroutines, methods, roles, and classes.
+They are invoked using three distinct
-applied with the `is` or `does` keywords and are processed at compile
-time, making them zero-cost abstractions that improve both safety and
-expressiveness.
-Built-in traits cover access control, parameter passing,
-deprecation, caching, and native interoperability, while user-defined
+keywords: `is` modifies how a declaration is interpreted or constrained, `does`
+composes roles (Raku’s equivalent to PHP/Rust-style traits), and `will` attaches
+blocks or phasers that execute at declaration time or later.

+Because traits are resolved during compilation, they impose zero runtime
+overhead.
+The compiler executes trait handlers—special `trait_mod` routines that
+can inspect, validate, or transform declarations before the program runs.
+This
+compile-time execution enables both stronger safety (catching configuration or
+type errors early) and greater expressiveness (allowing declarative,
+domain-specific syntax without macros or runtime reflection).

+Raku ships with a comprehensive set of built-in traits that cover everyday
+needs: `is rw` for mutability, `is export` for symbol visibility, `is copy` and
+`is raw` for parameter semantics, `is DEPRECATED` for forward compatibility, `is
+native` for foreign function interfaces, and `is required` for attribute
+validation.
+Beyond these, the system is fully extensible.
+By writing your own
+`multi trait_mod:<is>` (or `<does>`, `<will>`) routines, you can enforce
+architectural rules, auto-generate boilerplate, validate domain constraints, or
+introduce new language-like constructs.

+*(Note on naming: Raku’s “traits” are conceptually distinct from the `trait`
+keyword in PHP or Rust, which refer to reusable method bundles or behavioral
+contracts.
+In Raku, that role is filled by `role`s; traits are strictly
+compile-time declaration modifiers.)*

-traits let you extend the language itself.
-This tutorial walks through
-the most important built-in traits and shows how to create custom ones.
+This tutorial walks through the most important built-in traits, demonstrates how
+they interact with Raku’s type and scope system, and provides step-by-step
+guidance for authoring custom traits.
+By the end, you’ll understand how to
+leverage traits to write cleaner, more declarative code and safely extend the
+language to match your domain’s needs.

 ## Read-write attribute